A collection of GDAL related programs.

 Many formats have one or more optional creation options that can be used to control particulars about the file created.
 For instance, the GeoTIFF driver supports creation options to control compression, and whether the file should be tiled.

 The creation options available vary by format driver, and some simple formats have no creation options at all.
-A list of options supported for a format can be listed with the "--format <format>" commandline option but the web page for the format is the definitive source of information on driver creation options.
+A list of options supported for a format can be listed with the "--format <format>" command line option but the web page for the format is the definitive source of information on driver creation options.
+See format specific documentation for legal creation options for each format

 These utilities allow the coordinate system (SRS = spatial reference system) to be assigned in a variety of formats.